AlanLiu90/GShell/README_EN.md

    - **Command** → `gshell`
    - **Execute URL** → your actual endpoint
    - **Extra Data Items** → adjust according to your project

+### Use GShell.Core
+For projects that want to use GShell’s functionality within their own tools, GShell.Core can be integrated.

+You can refer to the GShell.Web project, which essentially runs GShell in the browser.
+The main files:
+   - demo\GShell.Web\Shell\Shell.cs: Implements a subclass of `ShellBase` from GShell.Core
+   - demo\GShell.Web\Components\Pages\Terminal.razor: Implements the web terminal’s input and output

 ## Configuration